jaspector

 The county issues permits, reviews construction plans, and performs inspections for all building and trade work for which permits are issued.
 Covered work includes single-family dwellings, manufactured homes, multi-family, commercial, pole barns, enclosed sheds, garages, pools, tiny houses, barndominiums, carports, additions, accessory dwelling units, renovations, finished basements, porches/decks, signs, fences over 6 feet, and interior alterations.
 Separate trade permits are required for electrical, plumbing, and mechanical work unless otherwise noted by the Community Development Manager.

-Typical processing time is Residential review 48 hours; commercial plan review 10 days; resubmittals reset review time.
+Building permit processing times in unincorporated Monroe County, GA typically run Residential review 48 hours; commercial plan review 10 days; resubmittals reset review time.
 Certificate of occupancy available 48 hours after the day following a passed final inspection if timely requested..
+Timelines can vary based on project complexity and current department workload.